 “An application’s ability to work in an integrated manner with collaboration tools will be a key requirement for adoption into businesses and projects,” says Keri.

-“We utilise the latest geospatial technologies and associated methodologies to deliver projects focussed on achieving our clients' objectives.
+“We utilise the latest geospatial technologies and associated methodologies to deliver projects focused on achieving our clients' objectives.
 We aim to partner technical solutions with strong relationships to maximise the benefits our clients derive from this technology,” adds Keri.

 Aurecon’s team specialises in the design and implementation of leading edge collaboration and project management tools.
 Currently, Aurecon is driving a programme to deliver BIM and geospatial document management principles for clients to further enhance project outcomes.